Chase Freedom Unlimited® review

 Let’s jump into the details:

-CardName REWARDS
+CardName rewards

-• 4.5% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service.
+• Earn 4.5% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service.

-• 3% on all other purchases (on up to $20,000 spent in the first year).
+• Earn 3% on all other purchases (on up to $20,000 spent in the first year).

-• After your first year or $20,000 spent, enjoy 5% cash back on Chase Travel; 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service; and unlimited 1.5% cash back on all other purchases
+• After your first year or $20,000 spent, enjoy 5% cash back on Chase Travel; 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service; and unlimited 1.5% cash back on all other purchases.

 Suddenly, what has been a consistent top flat-rate cash-back rewards card becomes a top tiered-rate cash-back rewards card.
 These rewards categories mean many people will be able to see their cash back add up even more quickly than in the past.

-CardName BENEFITS
+CardName benefits

 The ease of racking up rewards with CardName is perhaps its most appealing feature, but it’s far from the only reason the CardName card could be a welcome addition to your wallet.
 Cash-back credit cards certainly aren’t a new idea, but there are some aspects of CardName that make us sit up and take notice.

-To start, the at least unlimited 1.5% cash back on every purchase is a fairly high return for a no-annual-fee card and that's before you even take into account the additional tiered categories.
-For comparison, the CardName card offers unlimited 1% cash back on all other purchases outside the bonus categories.
-Plus, once you spend $1,500 each quarter in the featured 5% categories with the FlexSM card, your cash back rewards revert to that 1% level.
+To start, the at least unlimited 1.5% cash back on every purchase is a fairly high return for a no-annual-fee card and that’s before you even take into account the additional tiered categories.

 One hundred points equals $1, so even taking the lowest earning rate of 1.5 points earned per $1 spent, you’ll accumulate 100 points after you spend $67.
 Obviously, that gets even better if you’re spending on restaurants at three points per $1 or on travel through Chase Travel at five points per $1.
 Many cash-back reward cards restrict when you can cash in your points – as in, you need to accumulate enough points to redeem them in $25 increments or something similar.
 With CardName, there are no thresholds to meet in order to redeem your points for cash.
 Those redeemed points can equal cash deposited directly into an eligible checking or savings account or, since they are points through Chase Travel, they can be used to purchase travel, gift cards, products or services or they can be combined with Chase Travel points you earn using other cards on the system, possibly making them worth even more.

 • When paired with CardName, you can earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 Then use your CardName for purchases in all other categories to cash in at the 1.5% cash back on every purchase outside those bonus categories.
+(Information related to Chase Freedom FlexSM has been collected independently by CardRatings and was neither reviewed nor provided by the card issuer.)

 • When paired with the CardName, you can transfer your points between the two cards.
-Since CardName cardholders receive 25% more value when they redeem points through Chase Travel, the points you earn with your CardName (and CardName for that matter) are worth more.
+Since CardName cardholders receive 25% more value when they redeem points through Chase Travel℠, the points you earn with your CardName (and CardName for that matter) are worth more.

 • Of these three cards, only the CardName charges an annual fee, so if you’re going to carry that card anyway, you won’t be losing any money to add the other two to your wallet and points-earning strategy.